 Expert Complex Criminal Defence and Pre-Charge Advice

-Pre-charge advice (prior to and after arrest) is crucial in most criminal cases.
-MPR Solicitors is a specialist criminal defence firm offering pre-charge advice to businesses and private individuals.
+Pre-charge advice and engagement (prior to and after arrest) is crucial in most criminal cases.
+MPR Solicitors is a specialist criminal defence firm offering pre-charge advice and engagement to businesses and private individuals.
 Contacting us at the beginning of an investigation could make the difference between being charged or effectively "acquitted" at the early stages.

 With a wealth of experience providing legal advice in the areas of criminal defence, white-collar crime, and fraud, we are one of the most highly-respected criminal defence solicitors in the UK.
 Although we are based in London, we can provide advice and representation to clients facing prosecution throughout England and Wales.

 To contact us regarding pre-charge engagement advice, please call our office on 020 3824 8080 to make an appointment at our office.

 Prosecuting authorities & Investigators are now encouraged to engage with defence representatives pre-charge in accordance with The Attorney General’s Guidelines on Disclosure 2020 and the most recent Codes of Practice under the Criminal Procedure and Investigations Act 2006.
 Pre-charge engagement is also encouraged by the Code for Crown Prosecutors and may impact decisions as to charge (para 3.4 Code for Crown Prosecutors).